MazharUmutYilmaz/Desktop_Trading_Application/README.md

-# Desktop_Trading_Software-
+# Desktop_Trading_Application-
-Desktop Trading Software has been developed for tracking(logging) and doing trading professionally.
+Desktop Trading Application has been developed for trading.

-Desktop Trading Software includes:
+Desktop Trading Application includes:

 * "Rules" tab which contains crucial decisions before trading such as determining the trading type (e.g. Intraday, Swing), entry point for the position, close point for the position with profit/loss, trailing stop loss percentage with respect to Volatility Indicators such as ATR (Average True Range)
 >